ClayCampaigne/hypercubes/README.md

 (only works on a computer web browser).

 I still can't figure out why I can't directly link to the notebook.
+Click the binder link, then click ndcubes.ipynb to open.

-Run all the cells by going to kernel menu -> Restart and Run All.
+Run all the cells by going to Kernel menu -> Restart and Run All.

 You can find ndims in cell #7 to change the dimensionality of the cube for now.